includeos/mothership_documentation/index.rst

 IncludeOS Mothership
 ====================

-IncludeOS **Mothership** is a management platform for IncludeOS applications.
+**Mothership** is a management platform for IncludeOS applications.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    Getting-started
+   Tests

 ..
     Indices and tables